Students' Rights Under FERPA

 Federal Cash Management Regulations

-Slippery Rock University is required by the Department of Education to publish information pertaining to our Campus Banking Services agreement with PNC Bank.
+Slippery Rock University is required by the Department of Education to publish information pertaining to our Campus Banking Services agreement with First National Bank.
 This information can be found on our Federal Cash Management Regulations page.

 Information about federal copyright laws and related information is available on the web at https://sru.libguides.com/copyright and www.copyright.gov/title17.
 Additional information regarding Copyright Law of the United States and Title 17 of the United States Code can be found here.
 Questions can be referred to 724.738.2665.

 Refund Policy and Requirements for Returning Title IV funds

 Students who withdraw from the university may be entitled to a refund of charges.
 Also, recipients of federal financial aid who withdraw from the university may be required to have a portion of their aid returned to the federal financial aid programs.
-The Refund Policy and Requirements for Returning Federal (Title IV) Aid.
+Requirements for Returning Federal (Title IV) Aid are available.
 The Office of Student Accounts has refund related information and can be reached by phone at 724.738.2088 for additional information.

 Requirements and Procedures for Withdrawing from the University